slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 I would encourage researchers to try this attack on other AV/EDR vendors and share the results of how they fare.

-With everything said and done, I still beleive that Cylance SmartAV is way ahead of its peers and I was impressed by the response time among other things.
+With everything said and done, I still believe that Cylance SmartAV is way ahead of its peers and I was impressed by the response time among other things.

 This game between AV/EDRs versus malware is a constant cat-and-mouse game and it just happens so that the mouse lives for today.